donaldpipowitch/casey/README.md

 $ cargo run
 ```

 You can than start to type any string.
 This string will be camel cased immediately in the following line and lower cased in the line after that.
-Note that this program currently doesn't handle multilines well.
+Note that this program currently doesn't handle multilines, umlauts or other special characters or resizing the screen.

 Here is an example of what you would see: